 The Board agrees to continue to abide by all federal and state laws regarding discrimination in employment.
-The Board will not knowingly discriminate against any member of the bargaining unit because of the faculty member's sexual orientation, because of membership or nonmembership in the Association or for engaging in activities which may be supportive of or against the Association or any other employee group, providing such activities do not interfere with the proper performance of job duties.
+The Board will not knowingly discriminate against any member of the bargaining unit because of their membership or nonmembership in the Association or for engaging in activities which may be supportive of or against the Association or any other employee group, providing such activities do not interfere with the proper performance of job duties.
 The Board will not knowingly aid, promote, or finance any group or organization (other than the Association) which purports to engage in collective bargaining on behalf of faculty members in the bargaining unit.
 The extent of any aid to the Association shall be as specified elsewhere in this Agreement.

-The Board and the Association recognize an obligation to achieve equal employment opportunity and nondiscrimination within the University as provided by University policy.
-The University and association shall not discriminate on the basis of ancestry, race, color, ethnicity, religion or creed, sex or gender, gender identity, gender expression, genetic information, national origin, age, height, weight, marital status, familial status, handicap/disability, sexual orientation, military or veteran status, or any other characteristic protected by federal or state law in employment or the provision of services.
+The Association recognizes the Board's obligation to achieve equal employment opportunity and nondiscrimination within the University as provided by University policy.
+The University and the Association shall not unlawfully discriminate on the basis of ancestry, race, color, ethnicity, religion or creed, sex or gender, gender identity, gender expression, sexual orientation, genetic information, national origin, immigration status (unless restricted by State or federal laws and regulations) age, height, weight, marital status, familial status, pregnancy, disability, military or veteran status, or any other characteristic protected by federal or state law in employment or the provision of services.
 Nothing in this section shall be construed to prohibit Northern Michigan University from the application of bona fide occupational qualifications as may be appropriate or from taking such measures as may be permissible by law to protect the health and safety of the University community.